paraker/terraform_2020/terraform_v12/loops/README.md

     <TYPE>.<NAME> (for example, azurerm_resource_group.rg) refers to the resource block.
     <TYPE>.<NAME>[<KEY>] (for example, azurerm_resource_group.rg["a_group"],azurerm_resource_group.rg["another_group"], etc.) refers to individual instances.

-## Dynamic blocks - where expressions can't be used
+## Dynamic blocks with for_each - where expressions can't be used
 Within top-level block constructs like resources, expressions can usually be used only when assigning a value to an argument using the `name = expression` form.
 This covers many uses, but some resource types include repeatable nested blocks in their arguments, which do not accept expressions.